arbiterofcool/ThreeCircles/README.md

 [constraints](http://grails.org/doc/latest/ref/Constraints/Usage.html) in Grails.
 Photo should have size of 20Mb

-#### 3.3 TODO 3:
+#### 3.3 TODO 3: add input for photo
 In geolocation.js, in the bubble window, add an input of type **file** with id **input-checkin-photo**

-#### 3.4 TODO 4:
+#### 3.4 TODO 4: take picture polyfill
-In geolocation.js, use 3musketeers plugin camera service in grails.mobile.camera to take the picture and display
+In geolocation.js, use 3musketeers plugin camera service in grails.mobile.camera to take the picture and display it.

 #### 3.5 TODO 5: Retrieve photo from input
 In checkin-view.js, on **checkin-submit** uncomment line.